How to create interactive audio experiences for websites?

 Allowing users to not just listen to music, but to actively participate in its creation, manipulation, or exploration.

-• Web Audio API: Fundamental for generating tones (oscillators), scheduling notes (timing), applying effects, and building instruments or sequencers.
+• Web Audio API: For generating tones, scheduling notes, and building instruments.

 What it is:

-Using longer-form audio (music) or specific sound effects (SFX) to set a mood, enhance a theme, or highlight particular content, not necessarily as direct feedback to an interaction.
+Using longer-form audio or specific sound effects to set a mood, enhance a theme, or highlight particular content.

 What it is: